rcorless/rcorless.github.io/index.md

 <OL>
    <LI> <a href="DoubleEigenvalueMathieu.pdf"> Slides for CAIMS/SIAM: Computing Generalized Mathieu Functions </a>.
 The supporting Maple workbook <a href="https://maple.cloud/app/5425885989961728/Computation+of+Generalized+Mathieu+Functions"> can be found in a readable form at this link on the Maple Cloud. </a> </LI>
-  <LI> <a href="MaxSpreadSymmetricBohemianTalk.pdf"> Slides for ACA 2025 Symbolic Linear Algebra: Maximum Spread of Symmetric Bohemian Matrices </a> </LI>
+  <LI> <a href="MaxSpreadSymmetricBohemianTalk.pdf"> Slides for November 2025 talk at CUNEF, modified from the earlier ACA 2025 Symbolic Linear Algebra: Maximum Spread of Symmetric Bohemian Matrices </a> </LI>
  <LI> <a href="AnalysisVSAlgebraTalk (4).pdf"> for ACA 2025 History of Computer Algebra: Analysis vs Algebra </a> </LI>
  <LI> <a href="Structured_backward_error_for_the_WKB_method__a_case_study_in_computational_epistemology.pdf"> Talk slides Computational Epistemology and George Green  (1793&ndash;1841) (Dubrovnik, April 2025) </a></LI>
  <LI> <a href="Structured_backward_error_for_the_WKB_method__Geneva_.pdf"> Talk slides Structured Backward Error for WKB (Geneva 2025-04-15) </a></LI>